nwmarino/statim-legacy/README.md

 - [ ] Lowering
 - [ ] Codegen

-Keep top-level declarations private to their package using the `priv` keyword:
+Keep declarations private to their parent scope using the `priv` keyword:
 ```rs
 priv fn secret_function() -> void {
   ...